 Sixth Step: Check the bin for signs of full colonization

 Inspect the sides of the bin to watch for signs of colonization.
 You’ll start to notice white spots that expand from every point of grain spawn.
 Later, the white spots will cover the entire surface of the substrate.
-Small droplets of mushroom will start to pop out.
+Small droplets will start to pop out.
 This is a good sign of fast colonization and proper hydration.

 Check for pinning mushrooms.
 Pinning mushrooms grow vertically from the surface of the bulk substrate while forming small knots of white mycelium.

 For manure substrate, the tub will take about two or three weeks to fully colonize.
 For hardwood, the colonization rate varies.

 Once you begin to notice hyphae pins or knots you can remove the lid from the bin safely.

 Spray the tub with water every day and open the lid of bin a little bit so that some oxygen can get into the tub.
 Ensure that the bin gets enough ambient light so the mushrooms grow in the right direction.
 As said earlier, light helps mushrooms to grow in the right direction.